Spatial Vectors¶

 engine APIs still need to be able to cope with them in many places.

 Manually constructed tables are deprecated and highly discouraged.
-This interface should be used to ensure seamless compatibility between mods and the Minetest API.
+This interface should be used to ensure seamless compatibility between mods and the Luanti API.
 This is especially important to callback function parameters and functions overwritten by mods.
 Also, though not likely, the internal implementation of a vector might change in the future.
 In your own code, or if you define your own API, you can, of course, still use other representations of vectors.

 Vectors provided by API functions will provide an instance of this class if not stated otherwise.
 Mods should adapt this for convenience reasons.